-The following post is a guest post by Jeanine, from The Baking Beauties!
+The following post is a guest post by Jeanine, from Faithfully Gluten Free!
 Make sure you check out her fabulous blog!

 Whether you’ve been diagnosed with Celiac disease, are gluten-intolerant, or are eating a gluten-free diet for your own health benefits, you will know that it is not a cheap diet to be on.
 I’m going to try to list some points that helped me to eat gluten-free on a budget.